iifl-logo

 Risks and concerns

 Risks to a varying degree, is inevitable in all business transactions in an organization which is in financial services.
-Your company, being in one of the most competitive business has to manage various risks.
+Your company, being in one of the most competitive businesses has to manage various risks.
 These risks include Credit risk, Liquidity risk, Interest rate Risk and operational risk hence, strong risk management capabilities are critical for a growing company operating in a rapidly changing environment.

 In certain situations, diagnostic testing is becoming more accessible to a wider population.
 Point-of-care testing is gaining popularity due to its affordability and convenience.
 While the Companys established testing infrastructure provides comprehensive and reliable diagnostic outputs, it recognises the potential of integrating such technologies into its service delivery framework.
 The Company is actively exploring ways to incorporate these advancements to enhance its offerings and improve the patient experience.
 At the test menu level, a dedicated team of specialists plays a crucial role in evaluating and advising on new developments.
 This diligent approach ensures that the Company stays at the forefront of technological advancements in the field of diagnostics, providing accurate diagnoses and trend analysis for patients.
 The integration of advanced diagnostic tools and techniques allows for improved patient care and reinforces the Companys position as a trusted provider of accurate and reliable diagnostics.
 Further, we are actively managing the risks, emanating from Technology also.
 To that end, weve deployed cutting edge cyber security technologies using defence indepth model.
 Further, we periodically perform the cyber security assessments across our IT ecosystem to evaluate the control effectiveness.
-In addition to that, we follow industry reputed Information Security Mgmt System such as ISO 27001.
+In addition to that, we follow industry reputed Information Security Management System such as ISO 27001.

 The Company has been expanding its laboratory network to meet the growing demands of existing and emerging sampling requirements.
 This includes establishing patient touch points through franchisee partnerships, integrating home collection services, and continuously evaluating and introducing new tests to its portfolio.
 These initiatives ensure that the Company remains agile, adaptable, and well-positioned to meet the demands of its customers while maintaining a competitive edge in the diagnostic sector.